-Lewanika DC., Mambilima, Chitengi, JJS

-On 6th August, 2002 and 3rd December, 2002

-For the Appellants

-: Capt.
-F.B.
-Nanguzyambo - Director of Legal

-Aid

-For the Respondent

-: Mr. M. Mukelabai Director of Public

-Prosecutions

-JUDGMENT

-Chitengi, JS delivered the Judgment of the Court.
+CHITENGI, JS delivered the Judgment of the Court.

-Case referred to: -

-1. Patrick Sakala Vs The People 1980 ZR 205

-Legislation referred to:-

-1. Penal Code Cap 87 of the Laws of Zambia Sections 201(1)(b) and Section 204(a)

-The two Appellants were sentenced to death upon being convicted of murder by the High Court sitting at Kasama.
+The two appellants were sentenced to death upon being convicted of murder by the High Court sitting at Kasama.

 The facts of this case can be briefly stated.
 On the day in question, Edward Pomwa (PW1) was at a beer party with his nephew Lackson Mumbi (PW2).
-Also present at the beer party were the two Appellants and one Thomas Chokolo.
+Also present at the party were the two appellants and one Thomas Chokolo.
 PW1 did not stay long as he did not want to drink beer on an empty stomach.
 PW1 left for his house and told PW2 not to stay long because his (PW1) wife was preparing food.
-When PW2 left the two Appellants and one Thomas Chokolo followed and told him to stop, which he did.
-The second Appellant then asked PW2 where he was staying and when PW2 said he was staying with PW1, the second Appellant said PW1 insulted him and he struck PW2 with a fist.
-Thereupon, PW2 ran to PW1's house hotly pursued by the two Appellants and Thomas Chokolo first beat PW1 before beating the deceased with a paddling stick and other sticks.
-When the deceased lay on the ground the two Appellants and Thomas Chokolo ran away.
+When (PW2) left the two appellants and one Thomas Chokolo followed and told him to stop, which he did.
+The second appellant then asked PW2 where he staying and when PW2 said he was staying with PW1, the second appellant said PW1 insulted him and he struck PW2 with a fist.
+Thereupon, PW2 ran to PW1's house hotly pursued by the two appellants and Thomas Chokolo.
+At PW1's house the two appellants and Thomas Chokolo first beat PW1 before beating the deceased with a paddling stick and other sticks.
+When the deceased lay on the ground the two appellants and Thomas Chokolo ran away.

-والأركاني.